Skip navigation menu

 Improve access to recreation

 Many of us live in Truckee because of the wonderful access to the outdoors.
-We must continue to look for opportunities to expand and enhance our paved and dirt trail networks.
+We must continue to expand and enhance our paved and dirt trail networks.
 We should support regional trail efforts, such as the Resort Triangle and Pines to Mines trails.

 Reduce traffic on our roads